pastorjacklamb/sermon-manager-for-wordpress/readme.txt

 * Properly enqueueing all JavaScript and CSS
 * New template tags for easier theme customization
 * Added new taxonomy "Book of the Bible" to allow easy sorting of sermons
+* Display a grid of images assigned to speakers or series with a new shortcode [sermon-images]
+* Display a list of sermon series, preachers, sermon topics, or book of the Bible with a new shortcode [list-sermons]

 = 1.3.3 =
 * Bug fix with menu not showing in some themes